kamilburda/gimp-export-layers/README.md

 **OS X**

-Extract the `export_layers.py` file and the `export_layers` directory to `[home directory]/Library/Application Support/GIMP/2.8/plug-ins`.
+Copy the `export_layers.py` file and the `export_layers` folder to `[your home folder]/Library/Application Support/GIMP/2.8/plug-ins`.

 If necessary, make the `export_layers.py` file executable, e.g. from the terminal:

     chmod +x "export_layers.py"

 GIMP for OS X may have Python 2.6 bundled, which will not work with this plug-in, since Python 2.7 is required.

-Install Python 2.7 (if not already), open `/Applications/Gimp.app/Contents/Resources/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:
+To check if the correct version of Python is installed, start GIMP and go to Filters -> Python-Fu -> Console.
+The console must display "Python 2.7" or later from the 2.7.x series.
+If not, install Python 2.7, open `/Applications/Gimp.app/Contents/Resources/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following: